PSC ROUGHNEK Push-Pull Pole™ | Oilfield Push Pull Tool for Rig Floor Pipe Handling

 • Managing pipe on offshore platforms

-• Operating in high wind or unstable load conditions
+• Handling loads in high wind or unstable conditions

-In each case, the tool reduces direct human exposure to moving loads.
+In each case, the push pull pole reduces direct human exposure to moving loads.

-For drilling contractors and operators, PSC ROUGHNEK™ delivers:
+For drilling contractors and operators, implementing a push pull pole delivers:

-In high-risk drilling environments, even one prevented hand injury justifies the implementation of engineered hands-free tools.
+In high-risk drilling environments, even one prevented injury justifies the use of a push pull pole.

 Understanding the Upstream Oil & Gas – Drilling Sector